 What Kickstarter does well:

-Users who recommend Kickstarter liked the transparency of the system and felt that it’s a creative way to support local businesses that are just starting out.
+Users who gave Kickstarter positive feedback like the transparency of the system, as well as the intuitive user interface.
+Many users also felt that it’s a creative way to support local startups.

 What Kickstarter does not do well:

-Most users who gave the company negative feedback reported that they supported unreliable campaigns that fail to deliver on their promises even when fully funded.
+Users who gave Kickstarter negative feedback reported that they supported unreliable campaigns that fail to deliver on their promises even when fully funded.

 Most Helpful Positive User Review